wareya/BBAE/design.md

 ------

 Blocks continue after the else case of conditional gotos.
 This is different from LLVM, where conditional gotos have true and false target blocks.
+BBAE blocks, as written in BBAE code, are a limited form of "extended" basic blocks rather than true basic blocks.
+However, implementations are free to split them into true basic blocks at compile time, or likewise combine them into non-limited extended basic blocks.

 ```rs
 func my_func